 Your semester begins with a three-week intensive Italian practicum that meets for three hours per day, Monday through Friday.
 There is a placement test before the practicum for students who have had some Italian.
 The practicum earns 4.5 UC quarter units (3 semester units) and must be taken for a letter grade.
 After the practicum, you will be placed in the appropriate language level by Study Center staff.
 You are required to continue the study of Italian during the semester.

 The Italian courses during the rest of the term meet for one and a half hours four times a week and earn 6 UC quarter units (4 semester units).
-In addition to Italian language study, you will select two or three upper-division core courses worth 5.5 UC quarter units each (3.7 semester units each) from a list of the semester offerings, which focus on Roman and Italian history, art, cinema, literature, society, and philosophy.
+In addition to Italian language study, you will select two or three upper-division core courses worth 5.5 UC quarter units each (3.7 semester units each) from a list of the semester offerings.
+These courses are taught in English and they focus on Roman and Italian history, art, cinema, literature, society, and philosophy.
 You will attend classes exclusively with other UC students.
-You should expect to take a full courseload of 21.5- 27 UC quarter units (14.3-18 semester units).
+You should expect to take a full course load of 21.5- 27 UC quarter units (14.3-18 semester units).

 Note to Seniors

 You are required to take a full-time load of study while in Rome.
 Work closely with your campus advisor to ensure you do not exceed the unit maximum established by your college on campus.
 Units may be reduced in some courses for a minimum total of 18 UC quarter units (approximately 12.0 semester units).
 Do not apply for graduation in the term immediately following your return from Rome, as grades take some time to post to your UC transcript.